PyO3/pyo3/guide/src/trait_exposure.md

 We have succeed to expose a Rust model that implement the `Model` trait to Python!

-We will expose the `solve` function, but before, let's talk about types errors.
+We will now expose the `solve` function, but before, let's talk about types errors.

 ## Type errors in Python